Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

 For more information, visit the Customs and Border Protection (CBP) website.

 You must follow U.S. labelling guidelines for products that are being shipped to and sold in the U.S. Items must be marked with the country of origin, and some may require product testing.
-Check with the appropriate U.S. government agency to get the guidelines for your products, and consider hiring an American export broker to help you export.
+Check with the appropriate U.S. government agency to get the guidelines for your products, and consider hiring an U.S. export broker to help you.

 Examples of products with specific U.S. labelling requirements include: